At a Glance

 ✨Show Your Passion for Finance

 Make sure to express your enthusiasm for finance during the interview.
-Share specific examples of how you've engaged with financial topics, whether through previous work or personal interest, to demonstrate your genuine passion for the field.
+Share specific examples of how you've engaged with financial topics in the past, whether through your work or personal interests.
+This will demonstrate your genuine interest in the role and the industry.